csiz/intro-for-spata/tutorial.md

 ---------------

 You've done some changes, so it's about time you "Commit".
-But first check out what those changes are, you'll see a lot of garbage in there relating the env folder like 6000 new files.
-You don't want to save those because they're completely specified by requirements.txt so open up .gitignore and add the line `env/` somewhere.
+But first check out what those changes are, you'll see a lot of garbage in there relating the "env" folder like 6000 new files.
+You don't want to save those because they're completely specified by "requirements.txt" so open up ".gitignore" and add the line `env/` somewhere.
 This tells git (and GitHub) to ignore the folder.
 You can now write a description of what you did and commit to master (I'll tell you who's your master once you get the hang of committing).